vinicius-altf4/cv2/README.md

-# Online cover letter/resume.

-# this is my project to set an online cover letter and resume about me and my career.
+# this is my personal project to set an online cover letter and resume.